vbaconnet-ledger/developer-portal/_docs/NA/u_troubleshooting.md

 The canary is then checked regularly.
 If the canary was modified this means there was a stack overflow.

-In a future version of the BOLOS SDKs, this feature will be implemented automatically.
-Until then, this is the recommended way to implement a stack canary:
+Here is the recommended way to implement a stack canary:

 ``` c
 // This symbol is defined by the link script to be at the start of the stack